All's Well That Ends Well: Synopsis

-Helena, the low-born ward of a French-Spanish countess, is in love with the countess's son Bertram, who is indifferent to her.
+Helena, the low-born ward of a French-Spanish countess and daughter of a recently deceased physician, is in love with the countess's son, Bertram, who is indifferent to her.
 Bertram goes to Paris to replace his late father as attendant to the ailing King of France.
-Helena, the daughter of a recently deceased physician, follows Bertram, ostensibly to offer the King her services as a healer.
-The King is skeptical, and she guarantees the cure with her life: if he dies, she will be put to death, but if he lives, she may choose a husband from the court.
+Helena follows Bertram, ostensibly to offer the King her services as a healer.
+The King is sceptical, and she guarantees the cure with her life: if he dies, she will be put to death, but if he lives, she may choose a husband from the court.

 The King is cured and Helena chooses Bertram, who rejects her, owing to her poverty and low status.
 The King forces him to marry her, but after the ceremony Bertram immediately goes to war in Italy without so much as a goodbye kiss.
-He says that he will only marry her after she has carried his child and wears his family ring.
+He says he will marry her only after she has carried his child and got his family ring from him.
 Helena returns home to the countess, who is horrified at what her son has done, and claims Helena as her child in Bertram's place.

-In Italy, Bertram is a successful warrior and also a successful seducer of local virgins.
-Helena follows him to Italy, befriends Diana, a virgin with whom Bertram is infatuated, and they arrange for Helena to take Diana's place in bed.
+In Italy, Bertram is a successful warrior and becomes infatuated with Diana, the virgin daughter of an impoverished local noblewoman.
+Helena follows Bertram to Italy, befriends Diana, and arranges to take Diana's place in bed with him.
 Diana obtains Bertram's ring in exchange for one of Helena's.
-In this way Helena, without Bertram's knowledge, consummates their marriage and wears his ring.
+In this way Helena, without Bertram's knowledge, consummates their marriage and is given his ring.

 Helena fakes her own death.
 Bertram, thinking he is free of her, comes home.
-He tries to marry a local lord's daughter, but Diana shows up and breaks up the engagement.
+He tries to marry a French lord's daughter with whom he had previously fallen in love, but Diana turns up and causes the engagement to be broken off.
 Helena appears and explains the ring swap, announcing that she has fulfilled Bertram's challenge; Bertram, impressed by all she has done to win him, swears his love to her.
 Thus all ends well.

-There is a subplot about Parolles, a disloyal associate of Bertram's: Some of the lords at the court attempt to get Bertram to know that his friend Parolles is a boasting coward, as Lafew and the Countess have also said.
-They convince Parolles to cross into enemy territory to fetch a drum that he left behind.
-While on his way, they pose as enemy soldiers, kidnap him, blindfold him, and, with Bertram observing, get him to betray his friends, and besmirch Bertram's character.
+There is a subplot about Parolles, a disloyal friend of Bertram's.
+Helena, Lafew, the Countess, her fool Lavatch and the two Lords Dumaine have all realised that Parolles is a boastful coward, but Bertram still takes him to war with him.
+The two Lords convince Parolles to cross into enemy territory to fetch a drum lost in battle.
+While he is on his way, they pose as enemy soldiers, kidnap him, blindfold him, and, with Bertram observing, get him both to betray his friends and to surrender a letter warning Diana about Bertram's lascivious character.